Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 4. Premium for $33/month for the first three months, then $55

-With the free Basic option, you don’t really get much of anything except a debit card, mobile check deposits, unlimited transactions and the ability to save money in an emergency fund.
+With the free Lili Core plan, you don’t really get much of anything except a debit card, mobile check deposits, unlimited transactions and the ability to save money in an emergency fund.
 The paid plans are where you can use Lili’s actual features, including cashback rewards, earn interest on savings, expense tracking, no overdraft fees and the ability to set aside money for taxes.
 And unlike Bluevine, Lili doesn’t offer ways to waive monthly fees.

-Lili doesn’t offer any lending services.
-Bluevine offers a variety of business financing options through its lending partners:
+Bluevine offers a variety of business financing options through its lending partners, and Lili offers a secured business card.

 • Lines of credit.
-Revolving lines of credit up to $250,000, with repayment plans of six or 12 months.
+Revolving lines of credit up to $250,000.
+There are two repayment plans: weekly or monthly.

 • Term loans.
 A lump sum loan with a fixed rate and repayment term of up to 24 months and loan amounts of up to $250,000.